FarmBot/Farmbot-Web-App/README.md

 If you are a developer interested in contributing or would like to provision your own server, you are in the right place.

-# Q: What is the Farmbot Web API?
+# Q: What is the Farmbot Web App?

-This Repo is the RESTful JSON API for Farmbot.
+This repo contains the web based user interface and RESTful JSON API for Farmbot.
 This includes things like storage of user data, plant data, authorization tokens and a variety of other resources.

 The key responsibility of the API is *information and permissions management*.
 This should not be confused with device control, which is done via [MQTT](https://github.com/FarmBot/mqtt-gateway).